aston89/UNlossifier-lossy-audio-reconstructor-and-sound-signature-simulator/README.md

 * Added a cuda performance boost switch ""torch.set_float32_matmul_precision("high")"", if you have an rtx gpu like Ampere, Ada or Blackwell, remove the comment.
 * restored the audio output file at 32bit float instead of the default pcm16 to avoid dithering, noise shaping and eventual peak clipping.

+### Update v3b (12/06/2026): consistency constraint update
+* Replaced the old consistency loss  with a stronger `consistency_loss()` that checks both directions: LR to MS // MS to LR
+* Renamed `stft_lr_loss()` to `stft_loss()` just for cleaner naming.
+* Training now uses the new orthogonal consistency constraint as the main structural regularizer (harder better faster stronger - *daft punk cit.*).
+* avg 10x times faster in training, total loss around 0.01 at only 100 epochs compared to v3 wich required like 1000 epochs to achieve similar result.